mg98/arbitrary-data-on-blockchains/README.md

 ## Background

-This program was built as a toolkit for an analysis of arbitrary contents (such as files and text messages) on blockchain-based systems.
+This software was built as a toolkit for analyses of arbitrary contents (such as files and text messages) on blockchain-based systems and as the base for the results in the paper __[soon to be added]__.

 ## Requirements